mantidproject/mantid/docs/source/release/v3.7.0/diffraction.rst

 - :ref:`SCDCalibratePanels <algm-SCDCalibratePanels>` has parameter errors reduced, option for simplex minimization, and 3 new workspaces which can plot calculated vs theoretical columns, rows, and TOF for each bank.
 - 5 detectors added to the MANDI instrument geometry
+- :ref:`LoadCIF <algm-LoadCIF>` can now also load structures where only anisotropic displacement parameters are given, which are converted to equivalent isotropic parameters.

 Engineering Diffraction
 -----------------------